brevzin/cpp_proposals/3381_reflection_syntax/reflection-syntax.md

 Additionally, this runs into issues with UCNs: `\u0` is parsed as a UCN, not a reflection of `u0`.</td><td>❌</td></tr>
 <tr><td>``e`</td><td>The third character recently added to the basic character set (after `$` and `@`) is the backtick (or GRAVE ACCENT).
 The backtick has the advantage that it's pretty small, even smaller than `^`.

 But it has the disadvantage that backtick is used by Markdown everywhere inline code blocks, and not all Markdown implementations properly give you mechanisms to escape it.
-While not necessarly a show-stopper, we also just don't think it's good enough to reasonably pursue.</td><td>❌</td></tr>
+While not necessarily a show-stopper, we also just don't think it's good enough to reasonably pursue.</td><td>❌</td></tr>
 <tr><td>`|e`</td><td>The last available single token, this one is also viable, unambiguous, and not a part of a digraph:

 ::: std